materialsproject/atomate2/docs/src/user/codes/vasp.rst

 .. warning::

-    The different input sets used in atomate2 mean total energies cannot be compared against energies taken from the Materials Project.
+    The different input sets used in atomate2 mean total energies cannot be compared against energies taken from the Materials Project unless the default settings are modified accordingly.

 Configuration
 -------------